Ci Cd Branching Strategy

 The final step is to start adding your code to the branch.
 You can do this using the git add command:

-See also How To Remove Computer Password
+See also Human Brain Compared To Computer

 git add